 Here are 7 simple ways to keep an eco-friendly home:

-- Use Green Cleaners – It’s time to consider ways to swap out eco-friendly cleaners for those harsh detergents and cleaning products that you may be using to keep your home clean and smelling fresh.
-Common household items like baking soda, lemon juice or vinegar, can all be used in place of bleaches and detergents to kill bacteria and leave homes grease and odor-free.
+It’s time to consider ways to swap out eco-friendly cleaners for those harsh detergents and cleaning products that you may be using to keep your home clean and smelling fresh.
+Common household items like baking soda, lemon juice or vinegar, can all be used in place of bleaches and detergents to kill bacteria and leave sustainable homes grease and odor-free.
 Bonus – consider using reusable rags instead of paper towels for cleaning.

-Saving the environment can feel like a daunting task, so consider making small changes in your daily life that lend to keeping a more sustainable home.
+Saving the environment can feel like a daunting task, so consider making small changes in your daily life that lend to keeping more sustainable homes.
 Overtime, even the smallest changes can make a big impact.